Blind Dynamic Resource Allocation in Closed Networks via Mirror Backpressure: Bounding the Policy Gap: Proofs in Section

 Combining the above inequality and equality yields

 Now we proceed to bound (II).
 By definition of Bregman divergence, (II) is the second order remainder of the Taylor series of $F(\cdot)$.
-Using the fact that $f(\cdot)$ is increasing, we have\footnote{For exposition simplicity, we ignore the difference between $f'(\bar{q}_j[t])$ and $f'(\bar{q}_j[t+1])$ in the Taylor expansion.}
+Using the fact that $f(\cdot)$ is increasing, we have

 Plugging the above bounds on (I) and (II) into \eqref{eq:regret_decomp}, we have

 Rearranging the terms yields: